Prestodus/-DEAD--DayZ.stAdminPanelPHP/README.md

 2: FTP client (Skip if you already have one)
 -------------
 After that, you will receive an FTP host, username and password.
-(I currently cannot test the steps due to maintenance on Zymic)
 Next, you will need an FTP client.
-I recommend CoffeeCup (http://www.coffeecup.com/free-ftp/) due to it being super-simple yet effective.
+If you don't have an FTP client yet, and you don't know much about this, I recommend CoffeeCup (http://www.coffeecup.com/free-ftp/) due to it being super-simple yet effective.
 Download and install it.

 3: Editing config.php